tenzir/tenzir/web/docs/try/process-argus-flow-logs.md

 09-11-18+09:01:33.914414, e        ,udp,192.168.1.1,626,   ->,224.0.0.1,626,1,75,REQ,1,0,0.000000,-0.000000
 ```

-### Ingest Argus CSV
+## Ingest Argus CSV output

-Since VAST has [CSV support](csv), ingesting Argus CSV output only requires an
+Since VAST has [CSV support](/docs/understand/formats/csv), ingesting Argus CSV
-adequate schema.
-VAST already ships with an argus schema containing a type
+output only requires an adequate schema.
+VAST already ships with an argus schema
-`argus.record` that covers all fields from the `ra` man page.
+containing a type `argus.record` that covers all fields from the `ra` man page.

 The following command imports a file `argus.csv`: